codio-templates/hello-turtle-c-/.guides/content/Lab--For-Loop-7ff1.md

 ---

 ## Tutorial Lab 1: Using the for loop
-Use the text editor open in the left pane, and enter the following code:
+Copy the code below into the text editor on the left.
+Then click on the `TRY IT` button to see the resulting output and ++Code Visualizer++ link (below) to see how the program runs line by line.

 ```c++
 for (int x = 0; x < 11; x++) {